lewismj/cucumber/Readme.md

 ### cucumber-plugin

-Note: You only need to do the following if you want to build the plugin from source yourself.
+Note: You only need to do the first step below, if you want to build the plugin from source yourself.
 The plugin is now available from the Central Repository. i.e. In your end application just have